 Grants to fund sprinkler campaigns across North America

-March 23, 2015 – To further the life-saving impact of home fire sprinklers, the National Fire Protection Association’s (NFPA) Fire Sprinkler Initiative today announced the launch of a new grant program to help fund sprinkler advocacy campaigns across North America.
+June 11, 2015 – To further understanding and use of home fire sprinklers, the National Fire Protection Association’s (NFPA) Fire Sprinkler Initiative today announced it has awarded grants to 16 organizations to fund sprinkler advocacy efforts across North America.

-The vast majority of U.S. fire deaths occur in homes.
-In 2013, home fires caused nearly 2,800 deaths out of more than 3,000 total fire deaths and injured more than 12,000 others in the U.S. The life-saving capability of home fire sprinklers is the reason why all model building codes require sprinklers in all new, one- and two-family dwellings.
+According to NFPA, the vast majority of U.S. fire deaths occur in homes.
+In 2013, home fires caused nearly 2,800 deaths out of more than 3,000 total fire deaths and injured more than 12,000 others in the U.S. The life-saving capability of home fire sprinklers is the reason why all model building codes require sprinklers in all new one- and two-family dwellings.

 About the Fire Sprinkler Initiative®